 The notarial profession is by far the oldest branch of the legal profession in England and Wales.
 A notary, also known as a notary public, is a qualified legal official appointed by the Archbishop of Canterbury.

 Legalisation is the process of having a notary’s certificate or document authenticated by a competent authority to make it acceptable in the receiving legal jurisdiction.
-The competent authority in England and Wales is the Legalisation Office of the Foreign and Commonwealth Office.
-Often this will mean that the document requires an apostille.
+The competent authority in England and Wales is the Legalisation Office of the Foreign Commonwealth and Development Office which issues a certificate called an apostille to legalise the document.
 Sometimes further legalisation at the receiving jurisdiction’s consulate is also required.

 What is an apostille?

-An apostille is a certificate that is attached to my documents by the Foreign and Commonwealth Office confirming that my signature and seal of office are genuine and that I am a public officer duly authorised to issue notarial documents.
+An apostille is a certificate that is attached to my documents by the Foreign Commonwealth and Development Office confirming that my signature and seal of office are genuine and that I am a public officer duly authorised to issue notarial documents.
 Each apostille is dated and has a unique reference number.